Only 1 HSA provider rated 'high' quality by Morningstar. Here's why

 As for the investing side of HSAs — or the lack thereof — "some of the biggest problems I see" in the accounts are savers who are "accruing large balances and not investing the cash amounts at all," Knutson said.

 "This is a function less on the HSA provider and more on investors understanding that funds in an HSA are not invested by default, but rather need to be invested after they are contributed," she said.
-"Just as 401(k)'s now have a default investment option to protect investors from having decades of funds accidentally uninvested, an idea for improving HSAs could be to have any excess beyond a planned out-of-pocket max be invested, as this would cover any expenses incurred through health insurance and allow any excess amounts saved into an HSA to be invested for longer term goals."
+"Just as 401(k)'s now have a default investment option to protect investors from having decades of funds accidentally uninvested, an idea for improving HSAs could be to have any amount saved beyond a healthcare plan's out-of-pocket max be invested automatically, as this would cover any expenses incurred through health insurance and allow any excess amounts saved into an HSA to be invested for longer term goals."

 Companies and lawmakers "can do more to motivate HSA participants to take advantage of their plans' investment features," according to the Morningstar report.